 8. Blunt Cut

-Let your bangs take the lead and choose a bold and blunt haircut to show off your gorgeous feathery strands.
+Let your bangs take the lead, and choose a bold, blunt haircut to show off your gorgeous feathery strands.
 Opting for a blunt bang will create a thicker look.

 9. Slightly Uneven

 Deciding to go for an uneven cut will definitely make you stand out in the crowd.
 This cut will add texture and drama to your style immediately, just don’t go overboard.

-If you’re feeling extra fearless we recommend the cropped bang style.
+If you’re feeling extra fearless, we recommend the cropped bang style.
 This short length will have all the heads turning.
-Plus, the baby bangs are short enough where you don’t need to worry about them becoming piecey.
+Plus, the baby bangs are short enough that you don’t need to worry about them becoming piecey.

-If those looks don’t convince you that bangs for fine hair is a great idea, then we don’t know what will!
+If those looks don’t convince you that bangs for fine hair are a great idea, then we don’t know what will!
 Try out a new bang style this year and feel confident in your fine hair.